engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 Now, when the user interacts with the keypad, the value of pin in the parent component is immediately updated.

----

-Use component bindings sparingly.
+➖ Use component bindings sparingly.
 It can be difficult to track the flow of data around your application if you have too many of them, especially if there is no 'single source of truth'. (tor:sparingly idareli)

----
+➖ Example

 *app.svelte*